-Richard T. Ritenbaugh: It is God's involvement that provides the blessings and advantages to the Christian marriage.
-He makes Himself a party to the marriage covenant ...
+It is God's involvement that provides the blessings and advantages to the Christian marriage.
+With God in our marriages, we have the power to make them successful.

-Marriage and progressive forms of "marriage" are in the news a great deal these days.
-From its earliest chapters, Scripture holds the divinely ordained institution of marriage in high regard.
-James Beaubelle provides the reasons why God considers marriage to be so important to us, society, and His purpose.
+Scripture holds the divinely ordained institution of marriage in high regard.
+Here is why God considers marriage to be so important to us, society, and His purpose.

-Romans 7, verse 4, says that we are 'dead to the law through the body of Christ.'
+Romans 7:4 says we are 'dead to the law through ...
+Christ.'
 What does this mean?
-Earl Henn explains the meaning in its context, showing that it refers to the 'old man' which perished at our baptism.
+The context shows that it refers to the 'old man' that perished at baptism.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.